 Provide working group details and links to chat rooms in the contributor section of your project

-Encourage contributors to join the forum group and chat.
+Encourage contributors to join the chats and add themselves to the working group.

 See the Communication guide to learn more about real-time chat.